prikhi/bodyweight-client/README.md

     * Email field & lost password functionality
 * Homepage
     * Short description of BWF
+    * For anonymous users, benefits of registering(add/sub/log routines)
     * Links to subreddit
-    * Links to subscribed routines & logging form for those routines
+    * Links to a User's subscribed routines & logging form for those routines
 * Sharing private routines w/ users
     * Password-protected
     * Subscribe Link
-    * Share w/ specific users
+    * ?Share w/ specific users?
-    * Multiple routine editors
 * Routine Feedback
     * Allow users to comment on routines
     * Versioning of routines, with list of changes between each version